 Component Description deviceName The name of the mobile device.
 When testing on a physical mobile device, the device ID can be used instead.
 Supports wildcards.
 Case-insensitive. platformName Android or iOS.
 Required. deviceId Optional: The ID of the mobile device.
 Can be used instead of the device name, when testing on a physical mobile device.
 Supports wildcards.
+Case-insensitive.

-Case-insensitive. platformVersion Optional: The Android or iOS version.
+Component Description platformVersion Optional: The Android or iOS version.
 Specify the version to test only on mobile devices that have a specific Android or iOS version.
 Supports wildcards.
 Case-insensitive. browserVersion Optional: Can be used in combination with the browser type to test only on the specified browser version.
 Supports wildcards.
 Case-insensitive. host Optional: If not set, any specified remote location can be used as the host.
 Supports wildcards.
-Case-insensitive. appappActivityappPackage Required for testing native mobile applications on Android.
-Either the full path to the app, or a combination of appActivity and appPackage.
-For example app=MyApp.apk or appActivity=.LoginActivity;appPackage=silktest.insurancemobile appbundleld Required for testing native mobile applications on iOS.
-Either the full path to the app or the bundleId.
-For example app=MyApp.ipa or bundleId=silktest.InsuranceMobile

-Component Description noReset Optional: Can be set when testing native mobile applications.
+Case-insensitive. арр The full path to an app that is not installed on the mobile device yet.
+For example app=MyApp.apk. appPackage appActivity To test an app that is already installed on an Android device, specify both the package of the app and the activity that you want to use.
+For example $ \texttt{appPackage=silktest.insurancemobile;appActivity=.LoginActivity:} \\$ bundleld The identifier of the bundle of an app that is already installed on an iOS device.
+For example app=MyApp.ipa or bundleId=silktest.InsuranceMobile. mobileCenterAppIdentif ier The identifier of an app that is already installed on a mobile device that is managed by Mobile Center.
+For example mobileCenterAppIdentifier=com.microfocus.silktest.testapp. mobileCenterAppUploa dNumber The upload number of an app that is already installed on a mobile device that is managed by Mobile Center.
+Can be used to identify the application uniquely when the application is uploaded more than once.
+If this number is not specified, Silk Test uses the latest upload.
+For example mobileCenterAppUploadNumber=3. noReset Optional: Can be set when testing native mobile applications.
 Is only valid if the app is specified.
 True if the app should not be reinstalled before testing.
 False if the app should be reinstalled before testing.
 The default value is False. isSimulator Optional: Used to specify that the test should only be executed on an iOS Simulator.
 The device name can be used instead. isPhysicalDevice Optional: Used to specify that the test should only be executed on a physical device.
 The device name can be used instead.